Get free weekly resources from us!

 • How did the song we sang make you feel?

-Have children each go to the newsprint and point to the face that best describes their feeling.
 Then play brief portions of different musical styles—hymns, popular music, country, rock, jazz or marching band.
-Or use an electronic keyboard with a percussion option and play different rhythms using the percussion button.
-After each selection, have the children use the newsprint faces to tell how they feel.
-As the music plays, encourage children to clap, move, or dance to the rhythm of the song.
+After each music style, have the children use the paper faces to tell how they feel.
+As the music plays, encourage children to clap, move, or dance to the rhythm of the songs.

 2. Make and Shake